What are tricyclic antidepressants?

 - Drug-related hyperpyrexia.

-It may be wise to under an electrocardiograph prior to treatment and have this repeated after a few weeks on amitriptyline.
-Amitriptyline and nortriptyline are dangerous in overdose.
+It may be wise to under an electrocardiograph prior to treatment and have this repeated after a few weeks.
+Tricyclic medications are dangerous in overdose.